By Dr. John A. Papa, DC, FCCPOR(C)

+The Christmas season is upon us and this means that New Year's resolutions are not far behind.
+Starting an exercise program will likely be on many people’s resolution lists, and for good reason.
 Regular exercise has long been identified as an essential element of good health.
 Despite this fact, many struggle to make exercise a regular habit.
 Below are some helpful tips that can help individuals stick with an exercise program.

 Make Exercise Convenient: Incorporating regular exercise into a busy life necessitates some planning and sacrifice so it becomes a priority.
 This may require scheduling exercise into everyday routines and/or making regular exercise as convenient as possible, thereby increasing the likelihood that it remains a priority.
 Exercise does not need to be time consuming.
 Regular bouts of exercise for as little as 30 minutes a day can have a positive impact on health.

 Make Exercise Feel Good: Not only does exercise make you physically stronger; it also has the benefits of releasing excess tension, building self-esteem, and stimulating the body’s natural “feel good” chemicals called endorphins.
 Although there may be some initial physical discomfort when beginning a new exercise program, this may be your body’s normal response when starting a new activity and should not last more than one to two weeks.
-If discomfort or pain persists beyond this point, seek advice from an experienced individual to make sure the exercise you are performing is appropriate and being done correctly.
+If discomfort or pain persists beyond this point, seek advice from a knowledgeable individual to make sure the exercise you are performing is appropriate and being done correctly.